How to Write Effective Use Cases?

 Use case diagram for hotel reservation system

-1. Right-click on the use case Make Reservation and select Related Elements > Send to Product Backlog from the popup menu.
+1. Right-click on the Make Reservation use case and select Related Elements > Send to Product Backlog from the popup menu.

 Send use case to product backlog